By Maurice Townsend

 Post script: Misperception and haunting hot spots

-While the stone tape theory may be questionable, it is certainly the case that witnesses tend to report the same phenomena repeatedly in certain locations with haunted sites (see hot spots).
+While 'recording ghosts' may be questionable, it is certainly the case that witnesses tend to report the same phenomena repeatedly in certain locations with haunted sites (see hot spots).
 However, this may be accounted for by misperception.
 This involves witnesses misperceiving objects as something else, such as a poorly seen tree on a dark night being seen as a human figure (see case study here).

-* The recording (or stone tape) theory is not a theory in a scientific sense.
+* The recording theory is not a theory in a scientific sense.
 It is really a paranormal theory which is more of a speculation based on casual observation.

 ** Recording theories also get called 'imprints' or 'residual hauntings'